Transport in Algeria: Cable transport

 Due to its mountainous geography, Algeria has taken a particular interest in cable-based transportation, namely gondola lifts and aerial tramways, which serve as both an ecological and touristic means of transport.
-Currently there are seven such systems in operation across the country, in Algiers, Tlemcen, Tizi Ouzou, Chréa, Constantine, Annaba and Skikda.
+Currently there are eight such systems in operation across the country, in Algiers, Oran, Tlemcen, Tizi Ouzou, Chréa, Constantine, Annaba and Skikda.

-Over the coming years, Algeria will be endowed with a program of new projects for the modernization and maintenance of all the country's cable cars.
+Over the coming years, Algeria will launch a program of new projects for the modernization and maintenance of all the country's cable cars.
 These works aim to reinforce the country's public cable transport.

 Pipelines

-As of 2013 Algeria had an extensive network of pipelines, with 7036 kilometers of oil pipelines, 16415 kilometers of natural gas pipelines, 3447 kilometers of liquid petroleum gas pipelines, 2600 kilometers of condensate pipelines and 144 kilometers of refined products pipelines.
+As of 2013 Algeria had an extensive network of pipelines, with 7,036 kilometers of oil pipelines, 16,415 kilometers of natural gas pipelines, 3,447 kilometers of liquid petroleum gas pipelines, 2,600 kilometers of condensate pipelines and 144 kilometers of refined products pipelines.

-The country has 3 exportation pipelines, two running to Spain (Maghreb-Europe Gas Pipeline and Medgaz), and one running to Italy (Trans-Mediterranean Pipeline), with an additional pipeline (GALSI) planned between Annaba and Sardinia.
+The country has 3 export pipelines, two running to Spain (Maghreb-Europe Gas Pipeline and Medgaz), and one running to Italy (Trans-Mediterranean Pipeline), with an additional pipeline (GALSI) planned between Annaba and Sardinia.
 The pipeline networks will be extended to France and Germany.